All Episodes

 I know he's a big lib, but forget that for a second.

-Because this has been a man who can actually influence the future performance of his company.
+The market has reacted negatively to Steve Jobs' health issues because this has been a man who can actually influence the future performance of his company.

-His presence alone, reported as healthy, is all the market needs to hear to have Apple computer continue to rise.
+His presence alone, reported as healthy, is all the market needs to hear to have Apple Computer continue to rise.

 His presence with questionable health gives the market pause.

-His departure from the company, five-month leave of absence, with uncertain health aspects in the future is causing real problems.
+His departure from the company, five-month leave of absence, with uncertain health aspects in the future, is causing real problems.

 Steve Jobs is rightly perceived as the key man driving the Apple bus.